gudiseva/stackedit/Coursera-Scala/Functional Programming-Week1.md

 - Reusing outer definitions without passing them explicitly in parameters

 ### Semicolons
-if there are more than one statements on a
+- if there are more than one statements on a line, they need to be separated by semicolons:

+    val y = x + 1; y * y

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0NzEzNDQ4MiwtMTc5OTYzMjkxMywtNz
+eyJoaXN0b3J5IjpbLTgwNzcyMjU5MSwtMTc5OTYzMjkxMywtNz
 M2NzgyNzMwLC0xMTk2MTk4MTE3LDcxNDQ1MTg3OCwtMTU0NDEx
 NDMyNywtNjMzNTE2MDg1LDE2MjkxOTk0MTMsMTc1NDExNzA5NS
 wtNDk4ODUwMTMwLDYzMzUxNzY0MiwxODYxMDY2Nzg3LDE5ODgx